 In March artist Matthew Burrow initiated the @artistsupportpledge encouraging artists to support each other by selling their work on Instagram, and once they reach £1000 of sales, they pledge to buy an artwork from a fellow artist taking part.
 Anyone can purchase an artwork, and on behalf of Bramley Studio all studio team members each purchased a work in support of the project and artists.

 Secondly, as a direct and more long-term plan to support artists in this challenging climate, Bramley Studio has begun a new 'Instagram Takeover' program @BramleyStudio.
 Selected artists will be invited and supported to 'takeover' the new Instagram account for a week, sharing their artistic practice and processes.
-In the same spirit as the UAL Mead Awards, the intention is to support artists and the development of their practice.
+In the same spirit as the UAL Mead Awards, the intention is to support and engage with artists and the development of their practice.

 Bramley Studio is a creative hub established and led by Scott Mead with an emphasis on photography, creative engagement, and connection with the local community and beyond.